Juhani

 professional management and leadership principles and means are applied within

-the organization's management and leadership system in order to ensure and increase
+the organization's management and leadership processes in order to ensure and increase

 for these principles and means.

-from quality system.
-Actually, the real quality management system is always integrated
+system.
+Actually, the real QMS is always seamlessly integrated

-into the business management system.
+into the business system and its management processes (figure 13).
 Thus, it is appropriate to speak about quality

 "systematicity" that is realized through business management and business